Lists of Warner Bros. films

 The following are lists of Warner Bros. films by decade:

 Note: This list does not include direct-to-video releases or films from New Line Cinema prior to its merger with Warner Bros. in 2008, nor does it include third-party films or films Warner gained the rights to as a result of mergers or acquisitions such as Metro-Goldwyn-Mayer's pre-May 1986 library or RKO Radio Pictures' library.
+The pre-1950 films distribution rights are held by Turner Entertainment Co.